hexbatch/apple-core/v1/docs/core/step-7-sets/operations-overview.md

-        change_owner => new owner id, A source, T pattern ,  G group copy => A source, B source ,  T pattern,  G group, D destination results => search ,  T Pattern ,  G group, D destination
+        change_owner => new owner id, A source, T pattern ,  G group copy => A source, B source ,  T pattern,  G group, D destination results => search ,  T Pattern ,  G group, D destination find_common_tokens => A source, B source ,  T pattern,  G group, D destination remove_common_tokens => A source, B source ,  T pattern,  G group, D destination mutuals => A source, B source (optional),  T pattern,  G group,D destination

+Common tokens:
+    get common tokens from a group of sets, put them in a new set.
+Can do opposite too: remove common tokens from groups

+Mutuals:
+  starting with a token or set of tokens, and a target set, find the mutual sets shared with these tokens.
+    can omit the token(s) and just provide a set, and will find all the mutual sets to it

+## Common flags for operations

+* human set operations can use the human filter, which when used will filter out any token or attribute used in a filter that is marked as not human